d12frosted/elpa-mirror/gnu/corfu-readme.txt

   The `basic' completion style is specified as fallback in addition to `orderless' in order to ensure that completion commands which rely on dynamic completion tables, e.g., `completion-table-dynamic' or `completion-table-in-turn', work correctly.
-See `+orderless-dispatch' in the [Consult wiki] for an advanced Orderless style dispatcher.
 Additionally enable `partial-completion' for file path expansion.  `partial-completion' is important for file wildcard support.
 Multiple files can be opened at once with `find-file' if you enter a wildcard.
 You may also give the `initials' completion style a try.

   See also the [Corfu Wiki] and the [Cape manual] for additional Capf configuration tips.
 For more general documentation read the chapter